 Science and spirituality unfortunately are still sitting on opposite sides of the table, generally critical of one another, each believing it has a unique take on the world.
 Each one is busy helping us to better understand our realities and our positions within them.

 Unfortunately, this tug of war has led to more confusion as individuals struggle to make sense of the most profound questions, such as ‘Who am I?’, What is my purpose?’, ‘Is there a God?’ and much more.
 Subject to which side of the debate you’re on you’ll either have your own answers to these questions, no answers at all or answers that change with each new discovery or revelation.

 Fortunately a new science is emerging which is attempting to bridge the divide.
-It has emerged out of the field of neuroscience and has been integrated within its fold.
-Its name is neurotheology and what is offers is an explanation beyond biology, beyond science.
+It has emerged out of the field of neuroscience and is slowly being integrated within its fold.
+Its name is neurotheology and what it offers is an explanation beyond biology, beyond science.

 Although it acknowledges that human experiences are anchored and emerge out of the millions of biochemical activities taking place within our brains and bodies, it also acknowledges that these biological events do not provide a definitive explanation of our experiences.
 Therefore, a spiritual reality (experience), as proposed by those with religious and spiritual leanings, needs to be taken seriously.
 In this article we take a look into this subject which we hope whets your appetite for this emerging area of research.

 Neurotheology is a unique field of scholarship and investigation that seeks to understand the relationship specifically between the brain and theology, and more broadly between the mind and religion.
 As a topic, neurotheology has attracted substantial attention in both the academic and lay communities in recent years.